project8/honeybee/README.md

 ```

 ### Data Source
-The `data_source` class is an abstraction to data store.
-It defines interfaces to query sensor names defined in the data store (already used to construct a sensor table from DB contents), and to fetch data from the data store.
+The `data_source` class is an abstraction to various types of data source implementations, such as Dripline DB, other time-series DB, and CSV files.
+It defines interfaces 1) to query sensor names defined in the data source, and 2) to fetch data from the data source.
 ```
     class data_source {
       public: